Audition Online: Gameplay

+Rhythmholic - Players hear a series of sound effects (cats meowing, dogs barking, etc.) in the background of whichever song they chose.
+They must then in perfect timing, match the sound effects to the beat of a song.
+(With different sound effects having different key commands.
+For example, a cat meowing, players must press the left control key.
+A dog barking, players must press the right control key etc.) There is a cannon on top of the screen called the "Holic Gauge" which if a player gets every note in correct timing, the Gauge will fill to one hundred percent, and players will get extra EXP.

 Shooting Stars - This mode plays similar to Beat-Up in which players strike notes when they move into their windows, but instead of a fixed two lanes, the notes are now all over the screen and it moves freely in many directions (an element similar to modern rhythm games like Osu!).
 There are three difficulty to choose from, with higher difficulty adding more notes to the screen and double-lanes that require players to press both Space Bar and notes at the same time.

+Mouse Mode - Located in Normal Mode, you need to play with your own Mouse and you need to control the mouse movement and click some notes by left click or right click.
+The notes contain 2 kind of color which is Blue and the other is Red.
+This mode kind of different from other Casual Games, this Mode is a new refresh that created in Audition Online History.

 Lyrics

-Lyrics are available in a vast number of servers, such as Korean Audition, Chinese Audition, Ayodance and New Audition.
+Lyrics are available in a vast number of servers, such as Korean Audition, Chinese Audition, Ayodance and AuditionVTC.
 Not all songs contain lyrics, and a lyrics item must be bought using in game currency (DEN/BEATS) in order to utilize the lyrics system in-game.

 Clothing

 There has been an amount of exclusive clothing and accessories throughout different versions.
 X-Beat (the Japanese version) seems to be the most distinguishable, with Hanbit Ubiquitous designing most of their clothing, limited to their server.
 However, the clothing obtained from this server is locked behind either Fashion Boxes (boxes that earn random fashion items, from a random duration) and Re-Make Up boxes (step above Fashion boxes).
 Fashion Boxes often earn you two items per box, whilst Re-Make Up boxes earn one.

 Redbana (the American version) has had its share of exclusive clothing/accessories, examples are during anniversaries, where clothing was exclusively made for Redbana and events when users were allowed to draw an accessory, where the winner will have its accessory in game.

 Korean Audition initially had branded clothing from Sanrio, but in 2015, Vietnam Audition and Ayodance followed suit.
 Items that are branded can only be purchased for a maximum of 30 days (not the usual indefinite time period).